 Before you leave

-Do some basic research
+Do basic research

 Also check the type of currency the country accepts and whether it accepts multiple currencies.
 For example, visitors to El Salvador may be surprised to learn that its official currency is the US dollar.
 And in the Bahamas, citizens use both the Bahamian dollar and US dollar.